-Park Jin-Young's net worth: The success story of the JYP entertainment founder
+Park Jin-young's net worth: The success story of the JYP Entertainment founder

 For instance, according to IBT, Stray Kids was created via a reality show collaboration between JYP Entertainment and Mnet.
 Park pre-selected a group of nine trainees, in a “trainees versus JYP” survival show concept.
 They performed self-made songs, and in the end, debuted as a full-fledged new boy group with two eliminated members being brought back.
 A similar process, called Sixteen, was followed during the creation of TWICE.
 Around half of the 16 trainees were eliminated and the final group of nine members became the famous K-pop girl band.

 Park Jin-young is also known for maintaining a great work ethic and policies within the company, which makes him such a revered personality.
-In a 2019 video, while giving a tour of the new office building, the JYP boss revealed the company spends around KRW 2 billion on food.
+In a 2019 video, while giving a tour of the new office building, the JYP boss revealed the company spends around KRW 2 billion (INR 12 crore approx.) on food.

 “It’s not just the agency’s employees that eat here, but also our celebrities and, most importantly, our trainees,” he said.